 P.S.
 You can take a look at Marta’s post here for more picnic goodness!

 Savory Pumpkin and Rosemary Pie

-- 1 pound 2 ounces pumpkin, seeded, peeled, and cut into roughly 2-inch cubes
+- 1 pound 2 ounces pumpkin (seeded, peeled and cut roughly 2-inch cubes)

 - 1 tablespoon diced fresh rosemary

 - 2 cloves garlic (minced)